-Specifically affective commitment had always been the most preferred type of commitment and the main focus when analyzing the commitment of employees to organizational results (Meyer et al, 2002).
+Specifically, affective commitment had always been the most preferred type of commitment and the main focus when analyzing the commitment of employees to organizational results (Meyer et al., 2002).
 Meyer and Allen (1991) have described affective commitment as the state where the employee has an emotional loyalty to the organisation he or she feels a personal identification with the organisation, and is also involved with the organisation.
 As Meyer and Allen (1991) assert, this term can be found mainly in the article by Mowday et al. (1979).
 Ketchand and Strawser (2001) who states that most of the employee will have affective commitment to the employer on realization of common goal and willingness to help the employer to achieve those goals.
 This is a kind of love that is thought to be unique for the relationship, which exists between the employees and their employers; affection is usually formed when people commit and offer a continuing support to guarantee value to the organizational, according to Meyer and Herscovitch, (2001).

 Continuance Commitment

 Meyer and Allen in their work of 1991 described continuance commitment in these words: “an awareness of the costs related with leaving the organisation”.
-On the other, Becker (1960) went on detail on how an employee would invest in side-bets by betting on continued employment in an organiza- tion, and would cut off those side-bets as he decides to quit the organization.
+On the other, Becker (1960) went on detail on how an employee would invest in side-bets by betting on continued employment in an organization, and would cut off those side-bets as he decides to quit the organization.
 Some examples of side-bets are time, status, pensions to be received, employee benefits, special skills, and years of service with the organization, and others (Reichers, 1985).
 Meyer and Herscovitch, (2001) noted that the employees that side bet a tremendous amount in an organization to realize strong continuance commitment.

 Normative Commitment

 According to Meyer and Allen (1991) normative commitment can be described as having a degree of understanding that the employee has to remain in the job.
 Unlike the other two components of commitment, there is little consideration of this nor- mative commitment component among many scholars Johnson et al, (2010).
-Normative commitment or the feelings of obligation does not create perceived_Ends of Centralido, vol 42, no.1, pp. 171-185oday, 2009 Meyer and Allen (1997), suggest that while affective commitment or the emotions of dedication does not create perceived involvement in the organizations.
+Normative commitment or the feelings of obligation does not create perceived_Ends of Centralido, vol 42, no.1, pp. 171-185 day, 2009 Meyer and Allen (1997), suggest that while affective commitment or the emotions of dedication does not create perceived involvement in the organizations.
 In other words, normative commitment is defined as the perceived commitment from the employee and his/her commitment to on being employed in that organization (Johnson et al 2010.).

 3.1.2 Employee Commitment

-Due to the identified vitale problem, commitment is one of the big challenges that SMEs face in the competitive en- vironment most especially during a crises.
+Due to the identified vitale problem, commitment is one of the big challenges that SMEs face in the competitive en- vironment most especially during a crisis.
 In this sense managers are gradually assured that having a competent employee pool goes beyond offering the high remunerations in the market.
 Therefore, the plan of how to attract and retain the employees leads to better utilisation of employee capital which subsequently ensure higher performance.
-The following figure illustrates antecedents of/or reasons for commitment by the employees In the figure, the following completes the figure and adds subtitles to the parts of it marked IX:
+The following figure illustrates antecedents of/or reasons for commitment by the employees in the figure, the following completes the figure and adds subtitles to the parts of it marked IX:

 Figure 1.
 Determinants of Employee commitment